Kimminju0831/quatergirrrit/readme.md

 | <a href="https://github.com/Kimminju0831"><img src="https://avatars.githubusercontent.com/u/71652881?v=4" alt="Kimminju0831" width="100" height="100"></a> | <a href="https://github.com/kkyh12180"><img src="https://avatars.githubusercontent.com/u/80297525?v=4" alt="kkyh12180" width="100" height="100"></a> | <a href="https://github.com/leeeeunji"><img src="https://avatars.githubusercontent.com/u/72423836?v=4" alt="leeeeunji" width="100" height="100"></a> | <a href="https://github.com/hdddhdd"><img src="https://avatars.githubusercontent.com/u/71762328?v=4" alt="hdddhdd" width="100" height="100"></a> |
 | 팀장 [📨](mailto:nuly08@naver.com)| 팀원 [📨](mailto:kyh12180@gmail.com) | 팀원 [📨](mailto:leeej106@knu.ac.kr) | 팀원 [📨](mailto:nuly08@naver.com) |

-# Vanilla JavaScript App

-[Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build JavaScript apps in minutes.
-Use this repo with the [quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to build and customize a new static site.

-This repo is used as a starter for a _very basic_ HTML web application using no front-end frameworks.

-This repo has a dev container.
-This means if you open it inside a [GitHub Codespace](https://github.com/features/codespaces), or using [VS Code with the remote containers extension](https://code.visualstudio.com/docs/remote/containers), it will be opened inside a container with all the dependencies already installed.